-Too much of anything is bad -- even when it comes to watering your trees.
-Roots need oxygen to survive, but overwatering your pine tree will drown it.
+Too much of anything is bad, even when it comes to watering your trees, which is why it's important to know if your pine tree (Pinus spp.) is overwatered.
+Roots need oxygen to survive, and overwatering your pine tree will drown it.
 Air pockets in the soil fill with moisture, and the roots are unable to "breathe," leading to death of the tree, if the problem isn't corrected quickly.

-Walk across ground at your pine tree's roots.
+Walk across the ground at your pine tree's roots.
 Watch the soil as you walk.
 Notice if water wells out of the soil or if your feet sink in.
 This procedure gives you a quick feel for conditions in which the tree roots may drown.
 While water may well up easily immediately following a deep watering, the ground itself should not feel spongy.
 Moreover, constant sponginess of the ground and excessive welling of water with pressure is a sign of continual overwatering.

 Poke a broomstick handle or a similar rod straight down into the soil, to test the soil resistance.
 Your probe will penetrate moist soil easily, but when it encounters dry soil, it will stop or prove difficult to push.
 Your subsurface soil moisture should extend to about 18 to 20 inches in depth.
 If you do not encounter resistance at this depth, the soil around your pine tree roots is too moist, indicating overwatering.